plan4res/install/README.md

             This option can be included many times (eg -U stopt -U coin)

+        -X/--withoutp4renv : proceed to install without the p4r-env environment.
+In that case, the required software necessary for sms++ will be installed

         -B/--keepbuild : do not delete the .build directory where source code is downloaded and compilation done

         -C/--clean is used to remove plan4res